 Note, however, that recovery does not sleep after every donor

 connection attempt.
-As the joiner is connecting to different
+As the joining server is connecting to

-servers and not to the same one over and over again, it can
+different servers and not to the same one over and over again,

-assume that the problem that affects server A maybe not affect
+it can assume that the problem that affects server A does not

-server B. As such, recovery suspends only when it has gone
+affect server B. As such, recovery suspends only when it has

-through all the possible donors.
-Once the joiner has tried to
+gone through all the possible donors.
+Once the joining server

-connect to all the suitable donors in the group and none
+has tried to connect to all the suitable donors in the group and

-remains, the recovery process sleeps for the number of seconds
+none remains, the recovery process sleeps for the number of